ssha-org/ssha_web/content/awards/president_award.md

 A $1000 prize is awarded annually for a meritorious first work by an early-career scholar.
 Entrants are judged on scholarly significance, interdisciplinary reach, and methodological innovativeness within monographs analyzing past structures and events and change over time.
 Books with a copyright date of the previous year that are published within eight years of the author's Ph.D. are eligible for consideration.

-**Please note:** the 2022 award committees are still being formed.
+**Please note:** the 2023 award committees are still being formed.
 Please check back periodically for updates.

 ### Award Committee (in process)

-- William Block (SSHA, Executive Director)
+- Jeffrey Beemer (SSHA, Executive Director)
 President's Book Award
 Social Science History Association
-391 Pine Tree Rd.
+176 Savery Rd
-Ithaca, NY 14850
+Searsport, ME 04974

 ### Past Winners